miroslawmajka/cucumber-boilerplate/README.md

 Open your favourite CLI, like Git Bash in Windows and run the following commands:
 ```
-# Install dependencies
+# Installs dependencies
 npm install

-# Lint the JavaScript
+# Lints the JavaScript
 npm run lint

-# Run the end-to-end testing by starting a local Express app,
+# Runs the end-to-end testing by starting a local Express app,
-# running WebdriverIO Cucumber scenarios and close down the app
+# using WebdriverIO Cucumber scenarios and closes down the app
 npm test
 ```

+Please see the specific `package.json` scripts and the `wdio-configs` for details about running the tests locally using Chromedriver (with GUI or not) or by delegating the testing effor to BrowserStack.